 From this humble beginning, the Gabriel Project spread rapidly across the state.
 Today the Gabriel Project serves needy families in over 25 counties in the state through two chapters and local sites under the overall direction of a state office.
 Our two chapters coordinate client services within a specific geographic area and oversee Gabriel Project sites in churches and other facilities.
 Chapters are located in Wheeling and in Charleston.
 Client services are also provided in Fayette County under the auspices of the State Office in Charleston.

-In 2020 we celebrated 23 years of serving needy families with young children.
+In 2021 we will celebrate 24 years of serving needy families with young children.
 We estimate that over the past two decades since our founding there have been nearly 50,000 client service visits to local Gabriel Project sites.

 The Gabriel Project of West Virginia is an independent 501(c)(3) nonprofit organization governed by its own community board of directors.
 Our organization is faith-based, but ecumenical.
 We are not affiliated with any particular religious denomination or national organization.
 We do not evangelize and we do not attempt to influence legislation.
 All our services are provided without discrimination.